-Issue Date: 27/03/2024
+Issue Date: 27/11/2024

 Please note that the information presented in this publication is, to the best of Lime Green's knowledge, correct at the time of publication.
 Lime Green Products Ltd. reserve the right to change information presented within without notice.
 Understanding around the thermal performance of buildings is continually developing, for this reason, those using this publication will appreciate that the accuracy of what is presented may change as our collective knowledge of building physics increases, or through future changes to the law.
-Lime Green Products Limited do not accept responsibility for the consequences of using Lime Green products and solutions that are different from those described within this publication.
-This publication must also be used in line with Lime Green Products Ltd.'s terms and conditions found at; Terms and conditions Lime Green Products.pdf (lime-green.co.uk).
+Please therefore refer to the revision date found at the front of this publication.
+Lime Green Products Limited do not accept responsibility for the consequences of using Lime Green products and solutions that are different from those described within this publication must also be used in line with Lime Green Products Ltd.'s terms and conditions found at; Terms and conditions Lime Green Products.pdf (lime-green.co.uk).